 1b – If you’re really interested, the only way to ensure there is broadband service is to contact the service provider.
 In the Charlottesville MSA, we have Comcast, Embarq, Blue Ridge Internetworks, Verizon in some of the outlying areas, and a couple smaller fiber providers. *Nelson County just lost some broadband connectivity.

-3 – I’ve asked the fine folks who power the “search for homes” feature of my site to add internet availability as a search option, but here’s the problem: GIGO.
+– I’ve asked the fine folks who power the “search for homes” feature of my site to add internet availability as a search option, (Update: I no longer have this search function) but here’s the problem: GIGO.
 Just last year, the Charlottesville MLS added “internet availability” to the list of features listing agents can select, joining the ranks of # of bedrooms, # of bathrooms, acreage, etc.

 But … As “internet availability” isn’t a required field in the MLS, it’s liable to be left out.
 And as we all know – if it’s blank, it’s not searchable.
 Thus, the search and results will be inaccurate, not useful, frustrating and bad for everyone – buyers searching, sellers trying to sell and agents running real estate blogs. 🙂